iccugs/Mage-Arena-Trainer/README.md

 - **Exciting Enhancements**: Unlock new possibilities and elevate your gameplay.
 - **Rare and Unique**: A one-of-a-kind trainer that you won't find anywhere else.

+## What's New in Version 0.7.4

+Released on **July 30, 2025**, this update brings:
+- Improved performance and stability.
+- New features to enhance your Mage Arena experience.
+- Bug fixes and optimizations for a smoother gameplay experience.

 ## How to Get Started

 1. Head over to the **Releases** section of this repository.
-2. Download the latest version of the standalone trainer.
+2. Download the latest version (v0.7.4) of the standalone trainer.
 3. Run the trainer and dive into the magical world of Mage Arena with a new edge.

 ## Credits